-Telephone Therapy, Virtual Therapy, and On-line Therapy – these are real and effective methods that are revolutionizing the world of psychotherapy.
+Telephone Therapy, Virtual Reality Therapy, and On-line Therapy – these are real and effective methods that are revolutionizing the world of psychotherapy.
 No longer do you have to go to a therapist’s office and talk.
 Through the use of technology, you can sit on your own chair in the privacy of your own space and receive individual psychological counseling, couples counseling, family therapy or relationship guidance.

 Therapist Who Offer Telephone Counseling:

 - "Alex" Caroline Robboy,CAS, MSW, ACSW, CSTS, LCSW, Founder & Executive Director: $200